epsagon/serverless-plugin-epsagon/README.md

 * `disable` - When set to true, disables Epsagon for the entire service.
 When this option is active wrapping your functions with Epsagon will be skipped.
-* `metadataOnly` - When set to true, will cause Epsagon to report only the metadata of the operations to Epsagon's infrastracture instead of the operation's full data.
+* `metadataOnly` - When set to true, will cause Epsagon to report only the metadata of the operations to Epsagon's infrastructure instead of the operation's full data.
 * `handlersDirName` - Customize the name of the directory epsagon stores its handlers in.
 Do not use this option unless you know what you are doing :)